deepak-gittyup/solr-bench/README.md

 * The configset should be zipped, and "index-benchmarks" section should have the name of the file (without the .zip) as "configset".
 * The query file should have GET parameters that will be queried against /select.

+### Plotting the results

+Once you have the results in a dir, say, `results/experiment1`, and you want to plot heap usage of a Solr node (hardcoded to the 7th node at the moment), beginning the task2, then

+    ./plot.sh results experiment1 task2 jvm/solr.jvm/memory.heap.used

+will generate a experiment1.png file containing the plot.

 ### Acknowledgement
 This started as a project funded by Google Summer of Code (SOLR-10317), later supported by FullStory.